 Miller’s program skated smartly through a curated list that included Charles Azanovour’s “Tomorrow is my Turn” and Joni Mitchell’s “Night Ride Home.”

-The high point for this listener was Miller’s deep drilling into the Mel Torme lyric for “Harlem Nocturne,” a tune written by prolific television-music composer Earle Hagan.
+The high point for this listener was Miller’s deep drill into the Mel Torme lyric for “Harlem Nocturne,” a tune written by prolific television-music composer Earle Hagan.
 The noir-ish ballad suited Miller’s voice perfectly and he told its bluesy tale so well.

 Dark shadows in the rain